a20351766/udo.1.4.0/docs/source/CONTRIBUTING.rst

 should the feature be implemented.
-Once the JIRA issue is created, and the "one pager" either attached, inlined in the description field, or a link to a publicly accessible document is added to the description, send an introductory email to the fabric@lists.hyperledger.org mailing list linking the JIRA issue, and soliciting feedback.
+Once the JIRA issue is created, and the "one pager" either attached, inlined in the description field, or a link to a publicly accessible document is added to the description, send an introductory email to the udo@lists.hyperledger.org mailing list linking the JIRA issue, and soliciting feedback.

 Discussion of the proposed feature should be conducted in the JIRA issue itself, so that we have a consistent pattern within our community as to where to find design discussion.

-Getting the support of three or more of the Hyperledger Fabric maintainers for the new feature will greatly enhance the probability that the feature's related CRs will be included in a subsequent release.
+Getting the support of three or more of the Hyperledger UDO maintainers for the new feature will greatly enhance the probability that the feature's related CRs will be included in a subsequent release.